divshot/polymerfire/README.md

 ### Roadmap

 - [x] Allow for custom serialization (e.g. changing property names or altering values)
-- [ ] Specify `readOnly` for one-way bindings from Firebase
+- [x] Specify `readOnly` for one-way bindings from Firebase
-- [ ] Create means of binding arrays in addition to lists
+- [ ] Create means of binding arrays in addition to objects
 - [ ] Allow for sub-property path change binding (e.g. `user.name`)
 - [ ] Allow for a global Firebase root to be set such that a `path` option can be used instead of a full URL
 - [x] Add `updateRef()` to manually sync the entire property set back to the ref